-Children's Innovation Project is generously supported by Pittsburgh's foundation community.
-The Grable Foundation supports child and teacher learning at Pittsburgh Allegheny K-5 and other Pittsburgh Public Schools, including program evaluation and development with the Fred Rogers Center.
-Heinz Endowments supports the development of our classroom materials and educational supports for both in school and out of school communities.
-Benedum Foundation supports the CREATE Lab Satellite Network, including Carlow University and other universities involved in Children's Innovation Project teaching and learning work.
+During this same timeframe (2011-2017), Children's Innovation Project was generously supported by Pittsburgh's foundation community.
+The Grable Foundation supported child and teacher learning at Pittsburgh Allegheny K-5 and other Pittsburgh Public Schools, including program evaluation and development with the Fred Rogers Center.
+Heinz Endowments supported the development of classroom materials and educational supports for both in-school and out- of-school communities.

-To learn more about the Children's Innovation Project, please contact us:
+To learn more about Children's Innovation Project, please contact us: